morcen/redo/DOCKER-SETUP-SUMMARY.md

-# Docker Setup Summary for re:do Laravel Application
+# Docker Setup Summary for Re:do Laravel Application

 ## 🎉 Setup Complete!

-Your comprehensive Docker setup for the re:do Laravel todo list application is now ready.
+Your comprehensive Docker setup for the Re:do Laravel todo list application is now ready.
 This setup provides a production-ready, development-friendly environment with all the modern tools and best practices.

 ## 📁 What Was Created